Switching From Paper Tickets to Hop

 I still have unused paper tickets or passes

 We will continue to accept paper tickets and passes for the time being.
-If you would like to convert your paper fare to Hop credit, stop by our ticket office in Pioneer Courthouse Square (unvalidated foil-stamped fares only).
+If you would like to convert your paper fare to Hop credit, stop by our ticket office in Pioneer Courthouse Square (unvalidated foil-stamped tickets only).

 I buy fares on behalf of an organization